aosabook/500lines/spreadsheet/chapter.md

       $timeout( ()=>{ [$scope.errs, $scope.vals] = data; } );
     }
 ```

+If `onmessage` is called,  we know that the `sheet` snapshot in `json` is stable (i.e. containing no infinite-looping formulas), so we cancel the 99-millisecond timeout, write the snapshot to localStorage, and schedule an UI update with a `$timeout` function that updates `errs` and `vals` to the user-visible view.

+With the handler in place, we can post the state of `sheet` to the worker, starting its calculation in the background:

 ```js
     // Post the current sheet content for the worker to process